FACTBOX-Soccer-Premier League clubs who have furloughed staff due to coronavirus

 Following is a list of English Premier League clubs that have furloughed staff after professional football in the country was suspended due to the coronavirus outbreak.

-* Tottenham Hotspur: Imposed a 20% pay cut on 550 non-playing staff in April and May, with the club planning to use the government's furlough scheme where appropriate.
-Spurs fans have urged the club to reverse their decision.
+* Tottenham Hotspur: Imposed a 20% pay cut on 550 non-playing staff in April and May and planned to use the government's furlough scheme where appropriate.
+However, Spurs reversed their decision to furlough staff on April 13 amid criticism from fans spearheaded by the Tottenham Hotspur Supporters' Trust (THST).

-* Newcastle United: Non-playing staff on temporary leave but they will be paid their full salaries until the end of April. * Bournemouth: Staff furloughed for at least three weeks.
-The club's chief executive Neill Blake, first-team technical director Richard Hughes, manager Eddie Howe and his assistant Jason Tindall have all taken significant, voluntary pay cuts.
+* Newcastle United: Non-playing staff on temporary leave but they will be paid their full salaries until the end of April. * Bournemouth: Staff were furloughed for at least three weeks.
+The club's chief executive Neill Blake, first team technical director Richard Hughes, manager Eddie Howe and his assistant Jason Tindall have all taken significant, voluntary pay cuts.

+The club reversed their decision on April 14 after Premier League clubs were criticised after applying for help from the government scheme. * Norwich City: Furloughed staff members unable to work but will receive usual salary in full after club top up money received from the government scheme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)